riastrad/cyberbspace/posts/2024/post-dithered-pics.md

 ### Easy living with shortcodes

 With any technical updates to this site, I'm forced to ask myself if it's worth putting in the time to make it as easy as possible to use or if I can be happy with a manual process.
-With this project, I knew from the outset that I wanted to make it as easy as possible to include dithered images in a blog post.
-And I also knew that I didn't want to do it completely by default so that I could include non-dithered photos
+With this project, I decided from the outset that it should be very straightforward to include dithered images in a blog post.
+I also knew that I didn't want to do it completely by default so that I still had the option to include non-dithered photos if I felt like it.

 Since I've learned about shortcodes and how my static generator supports them (ref.
-[How I Added Maps to my Travel Posts](/notes/2024/how-i-added-maps-to-my-travel-posts/)), I knew pretty quickly that I wanted to make it as simple as possible to insert the HTML block required for this feature.
-I didn't want to have to copy and paste anything between posts.
+[How I Added Maps to my Travel Posts](/notes/2024/how-i-added-maps-to-my-travel-posts/)), I knew pretty early on that I didn't want to have to copy and paste boilerplate HTML between my posts' files.

-I started out by deciding I wanted my shortcode to be this simple:
+I started out by deciding I my shortcode would be this simple:
 {% raw %}
 ```nunjucks
 {% dither "/relative/path/to/image.png" %}